SaikatPhys/Network-Analysis/README.md

 # Network-Analysis

-Analysing social media network by using NetworkX library in Python and CrowdTangle's dataset
+Analysing social media networks by using NetworkX library in Python and social media datasets from Facebook.

 **Contents**